 You’ve likely heard the term legal separation, or a former half of a couple talking about how they’re now legally separated.
-The truth is, in British Columbia, there’s no such thing as being legally separated.
-In fact, it’s often a cause for disagreement between couples who have now gone their separate ways.
+This may make it sound like you can get some sort of separation to make it official -- but you cannot.
+In fact, whether you've legally separated can therefore often be a cause for disagreement between couples who have now gone their separate ways.
 Separation is a hugely complex issue, covering everything from couples who put continents between each other, to couples who are separated but still live in the same house.

 As family law experts, we wanted to take this opportunity to demystify the separation process.
 There is no form for couples to sign that says they’re separated, and there’s certainly no place to go to register a separation.